AME - Additive Manufacturing of Micro/nanofibers for Tissue Engineering

 Professor H.B.
 Chang's research group focuses on building fibrous materials for use at the biotic-abiotic interface with biology and medicine.
 Specifically, we are deeply interested in exploring cutting-edge manufacturing technology, materials, mechanical and tissue engineering to apply multi-scale and multi-functional fibers with living systems.
 Our goal is to understand, control and, ultimately, enhance the performance of biological systems.

-Undergraduates participate in all phases of this research, from materials synthesis, development of manufacturing platform, fiber spinning and characterization, cell culture, disease modeling, drug delivery and in vitro assessment.
+Undergraduates participate in all phases of this research, from materials synthesis, development of manufacturing platform, fiber spinning and characterization, cell culture, disease modeling, drug delivery and living soft robot.

 Name of research group, project, or lab